JeromTWinL/windows-arm-pinn-installer/README.md

 ### discontinued
 This project was discontinued
-Develop this project by working this repository
+Develop this project by downloading and working this repository
 #### why rpi3 is only supported?
 I'm using rpi3, so the rpi4 will be testing (only shows on rpi3!)